 Institut Pasteur de Madagascar

-Created in Madagascar since 1898, and a member of the Institut Pasteur International Network (IPIN), the Institut Pasteur de Madagascar (IPM) is a private scientific institute recognized as of public utility, its operation is governed, since 1961, by an agreement between the Institut Pasteur in Paris and the Malagasy government.
+Created in Madagascar since 1898, and a member of the Pasteur Network, the Institut Pasteur de Madagascar is a private scientific institute recognized as of public utility, its operation is governed, since 1961, by an agreement between the Institut Pasteur in Paris and the Malagasy government.

 Though a private institute, the IPM has the particularity of hosting 3 branches of the Ministry of Public Health: the National Reference Centre for Mycobacteria, the Central Plague Laboratory, and the Central Bilharzia Laboratory.

-The IPM also provides services for the benefit of the population through a medical testing laboratory, accredited by COFRAC, which is opened 24 hours a day, 7 days a week; a food hygiene and environmental laboratory and an international vaccination center.
+The Institut Pasteur de Madagascar also provides services for the benefit of the population through a medical testing laboratory, accredited by COFRAC, which is opened 24 hours a day, 7 days a week; a food hygiene and environmental laboratory and an international vaccination center.

 For more information, visit the Institut Pasteur de Madagascar official website.